 “Such comments, attitudes and actions are absolutely beyond contemptible.”

-President Kadyrov is said to have made the threat in local Russian language media.
+President Kadyrov allegedly made the threat in local Russian language media.

 Ramadan begins on May 26, and in Chechnya, where a majority of the public is Muslim, the holy month is widely observed.

-President Kadyrov, an essential ally to Vladimir Putin, is believed to have created concentration camps for homosexuals, where, according to reports, gay men are being tortured with electric shocks, and beaten to death.
+President Kadyrov, an essential ally to Vladimir Putin, allegedly created concentration camps for homosexuals, where, according to reports, gay men are being tortured with electric shocks, and beaten to death.

-Earlier this week, CNN spoke to two men who miraculously escaped the grips of Checnya's relentless, violent "gay purge."
+Earlier this week, CNN spoke to two men who miraculously escaped the grips of Checnya's alleged "gay purge."